 Ride Big: Most roads have lanes that are not wide enough to be safely shared by cars and bikes operated side-by-side.
 You are allowed the full use of a lane that is not wide enough to share.
 Ride far enough to the left in the lane to communicate to motorists that the lane is not wide enough to share.
 Motorists may squeeze past you within the lane if you don’t.

 Riding big makes you visible and encourages motorists to give generous passing clearance.
 It also gives you someplace to go if a motorist does come too close.

 Also see this (free!) video lecture from Cycling Savvy: Traffic Law: Bicyclist Position on the Roadway.
-It’s part of a series of video lecture on bicycle traffic safety available for a modest price.
+It’s free, and part of a series of video lectures on bicycle traffic safety available for a modest price.

 Ohio DOT / YayBikes!

 YayBikes! has an article with same name: Where to Ride on the Road, accompanying it is an excellent video funded by Ohio DOT illustrating narrow vs. wide lane positioning, door zones around parked cars, as well as special hazards of sidewalk cycling.

 The video is primarily aimed at youth bicyclists, but the lessons apply to all ages: “Teach kids to ride visibly and predictably on the roads; and not to be too far to the right”… On dooring: “to her, it just seems that the safest place to be is as far to the right as possible… but a car door could open at any time”.

 With regard to sidewalks — In a nutshell “riding on the sidewalk is dangerous, often illegal and not recommended for adults” (p.
 13, Smart Cycling Quick Guide, LAB, retreived 2/15/2016).

 Strictly speaking, this wouldn’t be riding “on the road” but because many propose that cyclists can avoid collision danger by using a sidewalk or separated sidepath, it’s included here.